-Postretirement mortality rates were based on the RP-2000 Combined Mortality Table with future mortality improvement projected to 2025 with the Society of Actuaries’ projection scale BB and set forward 2 years for both males and females for service retirements and dependent beneficiaries.
-There is a margin for future mortality improvement in the tables used by the plan.

-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period July 1, 2009 – June 30, 2014, with the exception of the long-term assumed rate of return.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2014 – June 30, 2019.

-The long-term expected rate of return on OPEB plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of plan investment expense and the assumed rate of inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

 The target asset allocation and estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Discount rate: The discount rate used to measure the total OPEB liability was 7.30%.
+Discount Rate: The discount rate used to measure the total OPEB liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the OPEB plan’s fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-Sensitivity of the School District’s proportionate share of the net OPEB liability to changes in the discount rate: The following presents the School District’s proportionate share of the net OPEB liability calculated using the discount rate of 7.30 %, as well as what the School District’s proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.30 %) or 1- percentage-point higher (8.30 %) than the current rate:
+Sensitivity of the School District’s proportionate share of the net OPEB asset to changes in the discount rate: The following presents the School District’s proportionate share of the net OPEB asset calculated using the discount rate of 7.00 %, as well as what the School District’s proportionate share of the net OPEB asset would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00 %) or 1- percentage-point higher (8.00 %) than the current rate:

-OPEB plan fiduciary net position: Detailed information about the OPEB plan’s fiduciary net position is available in the separately issued ERS comprehensive annual financial report which is publicly available at www.ers.ga.gov/financials.
+OPEB plan fiduciary net position: Detailed information about the OPEB plan’s fiduciary net position is available in the separately issued ERS annual comprehensive financial report which is publicly available at www.ers.ga.gov/financials.

 Payables to the OPEB plan: [If the District reported payables to the defined benefit OPEB plan, it should disclose information required by paragraph 142 of Statement 75.]